 A solar panel is a bunch of solar cells connected together.
 The number and size of cells and the method of connecting them determines the solar panels rated output.
 Whether you get the rated output in real world conditions will be determined by the amount of light that shines on it.

 On the market today are three types of solar panels, mono-crystalline, multi-crystalline and amorphous.
 Mono and Multi-crystalline panels use silicone, the former has its cells cut from a single crystal silicone ingot, the later has its cells cut from a silicone ingot made from multiple shards of silicone all compressed and blended into a single bar.
-The panels pictured above are noncrystalline.
+The panels pictured above are multi crystalline.
 Amorphous panels use silicone layered onto the panel substrate.
 Mono and multi-crystalline panels have the cells under glass.
 Amorphous panels have the silicone on top of a substrate that is usually a thin sheet of stainless steel.

-The efficiency of a solar panel is based on its ability to convert sunlight to electricity and will be between 10 and 15 odd percent.
+The efficiency of a solar panel is based on its ability to convert sunlight to electricity and will be between 12 and 18 odd percent.
 This conversion factor is of little importance, apart from the fact that a high efficiency panel may be slightly smaller than a low efficiency panel.
 Efficiency is often a solar panel manufacturer's way of saying, look at how good our cells are.
-Given that when you buy a solar panel the output will be provided at an industry standard rating, the panel output is what really matters far more than the efficiency or manner of construction.
+Given that when you buy a solar panel the output will be provided at an industry standard rating, the panel output is what really matters far more than the efficiency or method of construction.

 Here is what matters when you buy a solar panel!

 What you want when you buy a solar panel are several things to consider: